privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

 _Note:_
   * Refer [here][10] for Chrome client side design explainer for Bidding and Auction services integration.
-  * Android's client side design explainer for Bidding and Auction services integration will be published separately.
+  * Refer [here][50] for Android's client side design explainer for Bidding and Auction services integration.

 ## Overview